Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     For auto-loading more than one card, specify this option together with snd-card-X aliases. slots
-    Reserve the slot index for the given driver;
+    Reserve the woke slot index for the woke given driver;
     This option takes multiple strings.
     See `Module Autoloading Support`_ section for details. debug
-    Specifies the debug message level;
+    Specifies the woke debug message level;
     (0 = disable debug prints, 1 = normal debug messages,
     2 = verbose debug messages);
     This option appears only when ``CONFIG_SND_DEBUG=y``.